jep00/matlabsim/README.md

 # Matlab Simulation and Algebra Coursework
 This is a first year university coursework completed in 2018, uploaded after.
 It was my first major piece of coursework, and I received a grade of 90%.

+<em>In hindsight, amongst other changes, I should have saved the images into a seperate folder, but we live and we learn.
+I would change it, but I feel its more genuine not to: this is the level I was at when I did this piece of work.</em>

 <b>The Task</b>

 <em>Task One: Collision-less Brownian Motion</em>